-The author is the Principal Content Author of Eucloid.
-For any queries, reach out to him on email@example.comLinkedIn
+The author is a COO and Co-Founder in Eucloid.
+For any queries, reach out to us at: email@example.comLinkedIn

 Why Email Marketing Campaigns will always be relevant?

 Email marketing campaigns, which began in the 1990s, have revolutionized marketing and brand promotion over the years.
 The pervasiveness and significance of emails in marketing can be gauged from the fact that there are 4 billion daily users of email, i.e., half of Earth’s population.
 Further, close to 37% of the B2B marketers and 45% of the B2C marketers deploy email marketing campaigns for brand promotion.

 Email campaigns provide higher click-through rates (CTR), easily quantifiable results, large potential reach, higher return-on-investment (ROI), cost-effectiveness, and higher customer engagement as compared to its competitors.
 While social media, paid advertising, and content marketing are focused on an integrated marketing strategy, the email marketing campaign is a more specific form of digital marketing.
 It delivers a brand’s marketing message to a list of email subscribers who have explicitly consented to receive promotional and marketing material from that brand.
 With an average CTR of 3.57% (the highest captured by Consulting Services), email campaigns perform far better than social media platforms like Facebook (0.07%), Google Ads (3.17%), and Twitter (0.03%).